-We have granted an option to the underwriters, exercisable for 30 days after the date of this prospectus, to purchase up to 14,052,840 additional ADSs at the public offering price, less the underwriting discount.
+The selling shareholders have granted an option to the underwriters, exercisable for 30 days after the date of this prospectus, to purchase up to additional ADSs at the public offering price, less the underwriting discount.
 If the underwriters exercise this option, each will be obligated, subject to conditions contained in the underwriting agreement, to purchase a number of additional ADSs proportionate to that underwriter's initial amount reflected in the above table.